jdbastardy/Torque3D-ProjectManager/README.md

 Building Qt for Windows
 -----------------------
-Before you may compile the Project Manager you will need to build Qt 5.1 (rc 1).
-Please follow the directions at [Installing Qt for Windows](http://qt-project.org/doc/qt-4.8/install-win.html) up to Step 4.
+Before you may compile the Project Manager you will need to download Qt 5.1 (rc 1) and install it in your system.

+Be sure to use the version built with the correct Visual Studio version (the one installed in your system).
+It should not be a problem wether you use the OpenGL version or the ANGLE one.

 Building Project Manager for Windows
 ------------------------
-1. Open a Visual Studio Command Prompt (2012).
+1. Open a Visual Studio Command Prompt.
 2. Go to the `Torque3D-ProjectManager/buildFiles/VisualStudio` directory.
 3. Type `qmake` and press return.
 This will create a Visual Studio project file.
-4. Start VS2010 and load the Project Manager project.
+4. Start VS2012 and load the Project Manager project.
 5. Build a release version.
 You will be asked to save the solution file before the compilation will begin.
 Save with the default name.
 6. `Project Manager.exe` will be created in `Torque3D-ProjectManager/bin/win32`.